 • Local governmental entities including, but not limited to, municipal corporations, counties, cities, boroughs, incorporated towns, and townships

-Applicants proposing to serve rural communities must identify a catchment area defined as one of the following:
+Applicants proposing to serve rural communities must identify a catchment area defined as 1 of the following:

 • A nonmetropolitan statistical area (MSA)